dspinellis/latex-advice/README.md

 though due to the relatively small number of releases we examined, this was not a major issue in this study.
 ```
+* Splitting lines at the level of phrases and a sentence's logical structure
+  offers you the following advantages.
+  * It gives clean line differences of changes made between versions;
+    a line change corresponds at most to a single phrase.
+    (You can obtain difference listings on *GitHub*, or via `git diff`.)
+    Clean differences make it easier to see what has changed and to
+    merge changes of others when working as a group.
+  * It makes it easy to rearrange the order of sentences or the elements
+    in a list, simply by moving lines around.
+  * It gives you with a second (a structural) view of your document,
+    which nicely complements the flowed typeset view that LaTeX generates.
+    This provides you with additional opportunities to spot and fix
+    syntax, grammar, and style mistakes.
+    For example, this allows you to spot inconsistent or repetitive
+    structure in a paragraph's sentences.
 * Use comments (sequences starting with `%`) to indicate the key idea of each
   paragraph or section.
 * Use comment keywords, such as `XXX` or `TODO`, to indicate places